JagratiVerma1408/VideoStreamingapp/README.md

-# VideoStreamingapp/Netflix clone
+<h1> VideoStreamingapp/Netflix clone </h1>
-An android application based on Java is a clone of the popular streaming app Netflix.
+<h2>An android application based on Java and Xml is a clone of the popular streaming app Netflix.</h2>

 ## Main Features